 Psyllium husks are used in Keto Sourdough Bread, in small measure, to make the bread spongy, light and springy.
 Psyllium husk powder also holds baked goods together, like gluten (but it’s gluten and grain-free).

 This common keto ingredient is high in fiber and super low in net carbs.
 I also like to use it in egg-free baking because of its binding and leavening properties.
 I even use it here in my Constipation Smoothie, because psyllium provides soluble fiber that can make all the difference for regularity.

 Psyllium, lastly, is prebiotic — which means, it supports the growth and activity of good bacteria in the colon.
 Psyllium has been found to lower cholesterol levels and help regulate blood sugar levels after eating.

 Which psyllium to buy — Try to find Psyllium husk powder, (like this).
 But if you can only find psyllium husks, you can reduce them to a powder, before using, in your coffee grinder or high powered blender.
 My doctor reminded me: Psyllium does need to be organic, because while it’s growing, it draws any potential toxins to itself.

 Other ingredients … and the rest of the bread-making process

 Step 1. — The nuts or seeds soak in water to soften.
 These nuts or seeds get puréed with fresh water, oil and the sauerkraut juice we discussed.

 Step 3. — Chia seed meal gets stirred into the puréed nuts.
-This mixture then ferments (we just put it in a warm location!)
+This mixture then ferments.
+(Put it in a warm location!
+A sprouting mat works great and is inexpensive.)
 Fermenting the nuts and seeds makes them more nutritious and gentler to digest (specifically, fermenting reduces phytic acid and lectins).